Remnant 2 Council Chamber Dungeon Guide

 This insignia reflects the one on one of the judge’s chairs.
 When you go back to the Council Chamber, look at the markings on the chair again and you’ll know who the real assassin is.

-However, before you can head back to the real Council Chamber, you get ambushed by a few enemies that were supposed to hide the identity of the killer.
+However, before you can head back to the real Council Chamber, you get ambushed by a few enemies who were supposed to hide the identity of the killer.
+Finish off the incoming groups and return to the Council with the Assassin’s Dagger.

-Use the evidence to accuse the correct conspirator
+Use the Evidence to Accuse the Correct Conspirator

 When you get back to the real Council Chamber, a hearing by the Magistrate will be held, and you will be required to present your evidence to accuse the correct Conspirator.
+Select the answer that corresponds to the symbol you saw on the hilt.

-What happens if you accuse the wrong Conspirator?
+What happens if you Accuse the Wrong Conspirator?

 Regardless of the evidence presented by the Assassin’s Dagger, if you choose to accuse the wrong Council Member, then you are indirectly asking for a fight.

-This is because the Fae council considers a false accusation as grounds for instant execution.
+This is because the Fae council considers a false accusation grounds for an instant execution.
 If you do so, you will enter a boss fight with the Council, where you have to fight all three of the judges off at once.

 All three of the judges fight alike, and it’s almost like fighting an Elite Teleport Fae – except that you have to fight three of them at once, so it may be more difficult than expected.